Touch football (American): No/In Hands

-First Down
+First down

 Rules on first downs vary depending on the playing group and field size.
 In shorter fields, it may be impractical or unnecessary to create landmarks which would reset the downs, as four downs should be all the time needed to go from one end to the other.
-However, longer fields may need a halfway marker which, when reached, would reset the downs.
+Longer fields, however, may need a halfway marker which, when reached, would reset the downs.
 Multiple markers can be used in this way depending on the field length.
-As stated above in the article, a number of completed passes may also result in a first down, if the teams desire it so.
+As stated above, a number of completed passes may also result in a first down, if the teams desire it so.
 It is uncommon to see both length-based and pass-based rules in use simultaneously.

-Extra Points
+Extra points

-Some games count touchdowns as 1 point each.
-However, if traditional scoring is desired and no goal posts are available, teams have the option of using "automatic" extra points.
+Some games count touchdowns as 1 point each, but if traditional scoring is desired and no goal posts are available, teams have the option of using "automatic" extra points.
 After a touchdown (6 points), teams can choose whether to automatically earn an extra point (for 7 total), or risk the extra point and attempt a 2-point conversion (for 8 total).

-Field Goals
+Field goals

 If traditional scoring is desired and no goal posts are available, teams can implement a "field goal zone" close to the endzone.
 Anytime a team is within this zone, they may elect to automatically score 3 points and kickoff to the other team.
 This gives teams a choice whether to risk going for the touchdown, or take the free points.

 Safeties

-If traditional scoring is used, teams score 2 points for a safety, and then receive the ball off of a free kick.
-However, if simplified "1 point-per-touchdown" scoring is used, this creates a dilemma.
+If traditional scoring is used, teams score 2 points for a safety, and then receive the ball off of a free kick, but if simplified "1 point-per-touchdown" scoring is used, this creates a dilemma.
 Solutions are to score 1/2 point or 1 full point for the safety and receive the ball off of a free kick; or have the safety result in a "turnover" to the opposite team, with the ball placed near the goal line.

-In the end this is just a safer version of regular football.
+Used by organized tackle football teams during practice, touch football reduces the risk of injury and can be played safely by people of different athletic abilities and sizes.

+Touch football organizations

+With the first edition published in 1983, the National Intramural and Recreational Sports Association maintains a rule book for flag and touch football collegiate play.

+In 1988 the United States Flag & Touch Football League (USFTL) was established in Cleveland, Ohio.